Firm trend seen on cotton market

-LAHORE: The local cotton market on Friday remained steady and the trading volume remained moderate.
+LAHORE: The local cotton market on Wednesday remained steady and the trading volume remained satisfactory.

 The Spot Rate remained unchanged at Rs 15,000 per maund.
 Polyester Fiber was available at Rs 325 per kg.